 So I thought the world needed more pictures of things, and decided to post these pictures of flowers to inspire and delight you all (and me, I like looking at pretty things too).

-Like with the pictures of clouds and sunsets, feel free to use them although if you can link back to me in some way it would be appreciated.
+Like with the pictures of clouds and sunsets, please link back to my site if you borrow these pictures as they’re copyright Invoke Delight/Mama Adventure.
 I don’t modify or retouch or colour-up any of my photos, this is just how they looked in real life.

 To follow up yesterday’s post, I thought I’d post some sunsets today.
 I wanted to write about Newgrange but the hundred or so photos I’d taken have all mysteriously disappeared.
 And I’m probably not going back any time in the near future as I have a LOT of other places on my 30 list (a list I wrote when I was 18, of all the things I want to do before I turn 30) to go to.
 So, instead, here are lots of pictures of sunsets I’ve collected from England and Scotland (the last one’s from St Paul’s Cathedral, Vatican City, photographed from Rome).
 Enjoy.